couchbaselabs/touchbase/README.md

 1. **Simple :** Set up your primary indexes, as well as some basic indexes for user searches using a simple API endpoint.
   * Complete the **Running the App** section.
-  * Redirect your webpage to **http://IPofYourMachine:3000/api/createPrimaryIndexes**.
+  * Redirect your webpage to **http://IPofYourMachine:3000/api/createPrimaryIndexes** assuming you're running the application in the same place you're running Couchbase Server.
 Use localhost for IPofYourMachine if the Couchbase Server instance is running on the same machine that you are currently on.
 Also if you changed your port in 'config.json', replace 3000 with that port number.
   * You should see 'Primary Indexes Created' after some time, at which point the setup is complete.
   * It may be good to restart your node.js instance using Ctrl + C and then running the command to start the app once more.
 You should now be all prepared for the app to use your back-end appropriately.

-2. **Manual :** If you really, truly want to do this manually, go into your CBQ shell, and run these three commands.
+2. **Manual :** If you really, truly want to do this manually, go into the [cbq shell][1], and run these three commands.
 If you changed your bucket names in 'config.json', change them accordingly for these commands.
   *  ````CREATE PRIMARY INDEX ON users````
   *  ````CREATE PRIMARY INDEX ON users_pictures````
   *  ````CREATE PRIMARY INDEX ON users_publishments````